Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 | `FarmCaveFront` | `FarmCave` | `Farm` | Resolves the tile outside the farm cave entrance. |
 | `IslandFarmHouseFront` | `IslandFarmHouse` | `IslandWest` | Resolves the tile outside the Island Farmhouse. |

-All built-in providers can be used with either `TsCoreWarp` or `TsCoreMagicWarp`.
+All built-in providers can be used with any T's Core Warp Action.

 Because these destinations are resolved from the active map warps, they can adapt to compatible custom maps and mods that move or modify their corresponding entrances.